A Red Orchid Theatre

-A Red Orchid Theatre is an Equity theatre company located in the Old Town district of Chicago, founded in 1993 by Michael Shannon, Guy Van Swearingen IV, and Lawrence Grimm.
-Kirsten Fitzgerald, a long-time ensemble member, has helmed the company as Artistic Director since 2008.
+A Red Orchid Theatre is located in the Old Town district of Chicago, founded in 1993.
+Kirsten Fitzgerald has been the artistic director since 2008.

 Notable productions

-Notable productions include a revival of Sam Shepard's Simpatico, Eugène Ionesco's The Killer, and John Ford's 'Tis Pity She's a Whore.
-Notable world premieres include Tracy Letts' Bug and Craig Wright's Mistakes Were Made.
+Notable productions include a revival of Sam Shepard's Simpatico and Eugène Ionesco's The Killer, Notable world premieres include Tracy Letts' Bug and Craig Wright's Mistakes Were Made.
 A Red Orchid is also known for an experimental 1996 production of Arthur Kopit's The Questioning of Nick starring Nick Offerman, Michael Shannon, and Guy Van Swearingen that was performed three times in succession with the actors switching roles each time.

 In the summer of 2014, the company took its premiere production of The Opponent by ensemble member Brett Neveu to New York's 59E59 Theaters with the original cast (ensemble members Guy Van Swearingen and Kamal Angelo Bolden), director (ensemble member Karen Kessler) and designers (Joey Wade, Myron Elliott, Joe Court, John Tovar and ensemble member Mike Durst).

 In Fall 2017, McCarter Theatre Center presented A Red Orchid's 2013 production of Simpatico.
 This production featured much of the original cast and crew including Michael Shannon.